-I’m a 👨🏻💻 programmer who loves technology.
-From 🕸 web-development, deep-learning, devops to everything that Elon Musk does.
+I’m a 👨🏻💻 full-stack developer who loves everything technology.
+From 🕸 web-development, deep-learning to devops.

 This blog is the way I process my 🎲 thoughts and solve problems.
 If you read any, try scrutinizing them and see if they hold.